hassio-addons/repository-updater/README.md

           token: ${{ secrets.UPDATER_TOKEN }}
 ```

-One that workflow is in place, from an add-on repository, you can trigger
+Once that workflow is in place, from an add-on repository, you can trigger
 the above workflow to run.
 This can be done by dispatching a signal to
 the updater workflow: